 Common Mistakes and How to Avoid Them

 Even experienced players can make errors with near-post finishes.
-Here’s what to watch for:- Overpowering the Shot Too much power can sacrifice accuracy.
-Focus on placement over force.
+Here’s what to watch for:

-- Telegraphing Intent A predictable approach makes it easier for goalkeepers to anticipate.
-Use body feints to disguise your shot.
+A predictable approach makes it easier for goalkeepers to anticipate.
+Use body feints to disguise your shot. - Rushing the Finish

-- Rushing the Finish While quick execution is key, rushing can lead to mis-hits.
-Stay composed under pressure.
+While quick execution is key, rushing can lead to mis-hits.
+Stay composed under pressure. - Neglecting Angles

-- Neglecting Angles Poor positioning reduces your chances of success.
+Poor positioning reduces your chances of success.
 Always assess the angle before shooting.

 When to Use it

-Knowing when to employ this technique can make all the difference:- Tight Angles When space is limited, the near-post finish offers a practical solution.
+When space is limited, the near-post finish offers a practical solution. - Fast Breaks

-- Crowded Areas When defenders block the far side, the near post may be your best option.
+When defenders block the far side, the near post may be your best option.

 Michael Bradley: A Leader and Backbone in Midfield